ThirdAILabs/Demos/README.md

 <ul>
 <li><strong>CensusIncomePrediction.ipynb</strong> shows how to build an income prediction model with ThirdAI's Universal Deep Transformer (UDT) model, our all-purpose classifier for tabular datasets.</li>
+<li><strong>DistributedInferenceDatabricks.ipynb</strong> will show how to use thirdai for distributed inference on Databricks with UDT.
 <li><strong>IntentClassification.ipynb</strong> will show you how to get near SOTA accuracy on most text classification via a plug and play classifier at any given budget (everything autotuned).</li>
 <li><strong>FraudDetection.ipynb</strong> will show you how easy to build a fraud detection model with UDT.</li>
 <li><strong>PersonalizedMovieRecommendations.ipynb</strong> will show you how to build personalization model for movie recommendation.
 UDT can be used to build any kind of personlization and recomnedation models with ease and deliver SOTA results.</li>